How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 Workers you’ve already found and want to hire

-If you already have a worker you want to hire who is not signed up to an agency, and don’t want to conduct the safeguarding checks or manage the payroll, you can nominate the worker to an agency to do this.
+If you already have a worker you want to hire who is not signed up to an agency, and you do not want to conduct the safeguarding checks or manage the payroll, you can nominate the worker to an agency to do this.

 These are called ‘nominated workers’.